Courses-journey/cpp-cherno/README.md

 }
 ```

-- `i` dosen't have to be zero and dosen't have to be an integer
+- `i` doesn't have to be zero and doesn't have to be an integer
 - condition
 - `i++` called before next iteration of for loop